MontCOMM

 3:30-4:15 – Q&A, Case Studies, and Credits

 New this year: Family Track!
 A special morning meeting just for parents and guardians—learn about AAC options, team roles, and communication-partner strategies.
-Then stick around for MontCOMM’s afternoon sessions to connect with Rachael, other SLPs, and our vendors! $40 per family.
+Then stick around for MontCOMM’s afternoon sessions to connect with Rachael, other SLPs, and our vendors! $40 per family (including sitters or personal care assistants).
+Childcare is not provided, but children with diagnoses are most welcome. ♥

 Current Scholarship Opportunities

 Courtesy of Katie Mattingley (Montana Autism Education Project, OPI), 48 Montana educators and therapists affiliated with public schools received free registration.
-This scholarship opportunity is now closed as of July 1st.
+This scholarship opportunity closed as of July 1st.

 Courtesy of Jennifer Banna and the Montana Family to Family Health Information Center, scholarships for free MontCOMM tickets are available for family members and guardians of Montanans who are nonspeaking or struggle to speak.
 These scholarships are also available to professionals who do not work in the public-school system (SLPs, OTs, BCBAs, RBTs, etc.).
 This scholarship does not cover CEUs.
-Apply now; application deadline is August 1st.
+This scholarship opportunity closed as of July 30th.

 Visit with Representatives of Fantastic Resources